lmullen/lincolnmullen.com/source/_posts/2013-02-13-garry-wills-on-the-colbert-report.markdown

 Report*.
 On the one hand, professed-Catholic Wills denies the validity of transubstantiation ("it's a fake"), last rites, the priesthood, and the papacy like a low-church Protestant.
-On the other hand, Wills bases some of his arguments on denying the usefulness of the book of Hebrew for theology like a ... well, not like a Catholic or most Protestant traditions.
+On the other hand, Wills bases some of his arguments on denying the usefulness of the book of Hebrews for theology like a ... well, not like a Catholic or most Protestant traditions.
 It's hard to figure out where Wills coming from.